Euclidean and Hamiltonian thermodynamics for regular black holes: Introduction

 In this paper we aim to shed light on this state of affairs and resolve some of the disagreement between various implementations of the thermodynamical laws for regular black holes.
 We consider the Hayward black hole model in asymptotically flat, anti-de Sitter, and de Sitter spacetimes, and attempt to demonstrate consistency between the Hamiltonian and Euclidean path integral formulations where direct comparisons between the methods are possible.
-Properly accounting for the variation of $\Lambda$, the correct definition of mass for the Hayward black hole, and accounting for the mechanisms required to establish equilibrium for different asymptotic behaviour, we examine the phase structure and thermodynamic stability of the various solutions.
+Properly accounting for the variation of $\Lambda$, the correct definition of mass for the Hayward black hole, and accounting for the mechanisms required to establish equilibrium for different asymptotic behavior, we examine the phase structure and thermodynamic stability of the various solutions.
 In the AdS case, our work differs from that of \cite{fan2017} and \cite{luo2023} in the choice of thermodynamic parameters, which in the former we believe have been incorrectly identified.
-As a result, we are able to show that the Hayward-AdS black hole does indeed possess the expected mean-field theory critical exponents. \\

-This paper is organized as follows: in Section \ref{sec:2} we describe the general structure of NED theories, and demonstrate how the Hayward model arises, including its properties, source, and de Sitter embedding.
-In Section \ref{thermo}, we discuss how the first law of black hole thermodynamics and Smarr relation apply to regular black holes.
-In Section \ref{ads} we study the Hayward-AdS black hole, examining its thermodynamic stability, phase structure, and behaviour near the critical point.
-In Section \ref{euclidean} we consider the asymptotically flat and de Sitter case, formulating the thermodynamical laws from a Euclidean path integral and demonstrating consistency with the usual Hamiltonian framework.
-We conclude in Section \ref{discussion} with a discussion of the main results and implications for future investigations.
+As a result, we are able to show that the Hayward-AdS black hole does indeed possess the expected mean-field theory critical exponents. \\ This paper is organized as follows: in Sec.~\ref{sec:2} we describe the general structure of NED theories, and demonstrate how the Hayward model arises, including its properties, source, and de Sitter embedding.
+In Sec.~\ref{thermo}, we discuss how the first law of black hole thermodynamics and Smarr relation apply to regular black holes and demonstrate consistency between Hamiltonian and Euclidean path integral frameworks.
+In Sec.~\ref{sec:phase-structure} we analyze the phase structure of the Hayward model.
+Specifically, in Sec.~\ref{ads} we study the Hayward-AdS black hole, examining its thermodynamic stability, phase structure, and behavior near the critical point and in Secs.~\ref{flat} and \ref{desitter} we consider the asymptotically Minkowski and de Sitter cases respectively.
+We conclude in Sec.~\ref{discussion} with a discussion of the main results and implications for future investigations.
 Throughout, we work in $d=4$ and units where $\hbar=c=G=1$ are used unless otherwise noted.